It’s 2022, planes are full once again and airlines have removed the wavers they put into place during the pandemic.

 - Effective 7/20/21, Blue Basic fares do not allow a carry-on bag, but you may bring a personal item that fits under the seat in front of you on board.
 Carry-on bags brought to the gate will need to be checked and incur a fee of $65 (if it would be your 1st or 2nd checked bag) or $180 (if it’s your 3rd).

-- Mosaic members, travelers that are combining a Blue Basic fare with an Even More Space seat, active military and unaccompanied minors may still bring a carry-on bag
+- Mosaic members, travelers to/from London (including connecting flights), travelers combining a Blue Basic fare with an Even More Space seat (on all legs, if connecting), active U.S. military and unaccompanied minors may still bring a carry-on bag.

 - You’ll earn 1 TrueBlue point per dollar spent—or 2 points if you booked on jetblue.com or the JetBlue app